OpenJAC/JAC.jl/README.rst

 atoms and ions.

-A primary guiding philosophy of JAC was to develop a general and **easy-to-use toolbox for the atomic physics community**, including an interface that is equally accessible for working spectroscopiest, theoretician and code developers.
-Beside of its simple use, however, I also wish to provide a modern code design, and along with a reasonable detailed documentation and features for integrated testing.
-In particular, typical operations with/on atomic data should appear within the code similar to how they would appear in spoken or written language.
+A primary guiding philosophy of JAC was to develop a general and **easy-to-use toolbox for the atomic physics community**, including an interface that is equally accessible for working spectroscopiest, theoreticians and code developers.
+Beside of its simple use, however, I also wish to provide a modern code design, a reasonable detailed documentation of the code and features for integrated testing.
+In particular, typical calculations and the handling of atomic data should appear within the code similar to how they would appear in spoken or written language.
 Overall, therefore, JAC aims to provide a powerful **platform to extent atomic theory towards new applications**.